sjvnnings/godot-game-feel-projects/README.md

-# godot-game-feel-projects
+# Satisfying 3D Game Feel in Godot
- The base and final example projects for my "Satisfying 3D Game Feel" series on YouTube
+ This repository hosts the base and final projects for my "Satisfying 3D Game Feel" Godot series on YouTube.
+All code is MIT license.